Calma gobioophaga Calado & Urgorri, 2002

 - gobioophaga = that eats fish eggs of the genus Gobius

 Due to its recent description there are very few records from the presence of this species.
 After its description, from specimens of the Portuguese coast, it has been cited recently in Galicia (Spain) and on the coast of Croatia (Prkic et al. 2014).
 Oldest records from another species of Calma, C. glaucoides from Ireland, the British coast and, by Roscoff, in France could probably represent Calma gobioophaga.
-The specimens photographed by Enric Madrenas on 30/04/2014 in L’Escala (Girona, Spain) at 12 m depth represent the first record of this species in the Catalan coast and the second certified record for the Mediterranean Sea.
+In Catalonia it has been reported from L’Escala and Begur.

 : GROC 2010-2011